 You'll notice it is an orange color, that's both the auyama and bija.
 I personally find the greenish color in some pasteles unappetizing.
 The auyama makes it more creamy too.

 I used a regular lasagna pan for this, and this recipe yields 6 servings (dinner size), or 8 if you'll be serving it as part of a larger meal.

 [Recipe + Video] Pastelón en Hoja (Easy Pasteles Casserole)

 - Filling, (see list above recipe)

-- 1 cup grated cheese, (optional, I used a mozzarella and mild cheddar mix)
+- 1 cup shredded cheddar cheese, (optional, for this I used a mozzarella and mild cheddar mix)

 For the batter

 - 1 plantain (green, unripe), peeled and chopped

 - ⅓ pound yautía (malanga), [151 g] peeled and chopped

 - ⅓ pound auyama (kabocha squash), [151 g] peeled and chopped